founddrama/ng-annotated-bibliography/ng-annotated-bibliography.md

 > can use it to quickly bootstrap your angular webapp projects and dev
 > environment for these projects.

-Arguments cane be made that this will work for small projects but maybe not for large ones.
+Arguments can be made that this will work for small projects but maybe not for large ones.
 Good source material though.

 ### Angular Team: "Dev Guide: Creating Services"